EVORA-project/evora-ontology/models/docs/infectivityTest.md

 # Slot: infectivity Test (infectivityTest)

-_The description of the completed infectivity test, providing details on the methods, conditions, and results of the test used to assess the pathogen's ability to infect a host organism_
+_The description of the completed infectivity test, providing details on the methods, conditions, and results of the test used to assess the pathogen's ability to infect a host organism._